Johnson: No 10's customs plans 'crazy'

 Boris Johnson has described one of No 10's proposals for a post-Brexit customs arrangement as "crazy".

-A "customs partnership", thought to be favoured by the PM, would involve the UK collecting import tariffs on behalf of the EU.
+A "customs partnership", thought to be favoured by the PM, would involve the UK collecting import tariffs on behalf of the EU, Mr Johnson said.

 In a Daily Mail interview, the foreign secretary said it would limit the UK's ability to do post-Brexit trade deals.